||Log Odds and Logistic Regression

 Logistic Regression Model

-calculations are required to draw the regression line.
+are required to evaluate the regression parameters.

 So, based on the Quantile Table, one first evaluates the